-BRIDGE HOUSE - Modern Cape Cod Beach House
+BRIDGE HOUSE | Modern Cape Cod Beach House

+The new house was conceived as a series of modern volumes containing living spaces, connected by bridges spanning the undulating site.
+A central pool deck at the lowest part of the site is sheltered from the prevailing breeze and creates a calm courtyard in contrast to the often windswept and exposed nature of coastal homes.
 The main house consists of large open plan rooms on each of three floors, reminiscent of the casual feel of loft spaces the owners admired.
 Views are open to both the central pool courtyard and outward over the ocean bluff.
-Spanning over the pool and connecting the two volumes of the house is a glass bridge, providing privacy and autonomy for the guest wing of the house, while allowing for only the core house to be heated during the winter months.
+Spanning over the pool and connecting the two volumes of the house is a glass enclosed bridge, providing a sense of remove and autonomy for the guest wing of the house, and also allowing for only the core house to be heated during the winter months.
 Exterior forms are modern, with flat roofs and large groupings of windows.
 Materials are familiar to Cape Cod: weathered gray shingles and contemporary cedar planking that are compliments to the relaxed Cape Cod setting.

 Location | Brewster, MA